Wheest/wheest.github.io/_posts/2022-05-27-intel_dynamic_cpu_linux.md

 <!--more-->

+**Update 2023-12**

+Further Linux kernel updates appear to have improved power management for this CPU architecture significantly.
+Although I cannot say which version(s) introduced the improvement, nor have I got the data to compare the improvement, subjectively I can say that at kernel version 6.1 the battery life is way better.

 **Update 2022-11-08**

 Recent updates to components such as the BIOS and the kernel have allowed me to control the CPU and fan pressing `Fn + l` to set the fan/CPU on energy saving mode (which lowers the noise while also throttling the CPU).